History of Audiology

 - A universal early hearing screening of babies or toddlers between 9 and 13 months was installed in 1980.
 Initially, the distraction-test (based on the orientation reflex on familiar sounds), also known as Ewing's test, was used.
 Since 1998 ‘Child and Family uses the highly reliable AABR-test, in the first 4 to 5 weeks after birth.
 A successful structured follow-up system is in place.

-These developments, in particular the early screening and rehabilitation, the use of wireless FM equipment and the integration projects, stimulated school integration of deaf and hearing impaired children.
-In different rehabilitation centers (geographically spread) aural rehabilitation was offered, completed with an offer of parental, and environmental guidance and counseling.
+These developments, the early screening and rehabilitation, the use of the wireless FM equipment and the integration projects, stimulated school integration of deaf and hearing-impaired children.
+In different rehabilitation centers (geographically spread) aural rehabilitation was offered, completed with an offer of parental and environmental guidance and counseling.

 History of Sound Amplification and Hearing Aids in Belgium

-In the 19th century, mechanical hearing aids as the horn were ‘sold’ on the Belgian market.
+In the 19th century, mechanical hearing aids such as the horn were ‘sold’ on the Belgian market.
 At the beginning of the 20th Century carbon microphones were introduced.
-In 1947, the transistor was invented, a revolutionary step in hearing aid technology.
+In the post-war year 1947, the transistor was invented, a revolutionary step in hearing aid technology.
 Mid-1960, body-worn hearing aids made an entry.
 A milestone in the evolution of the use of hearing aids was the use of FM.

 From that moment on, remarkable and steady improvements in the sound reinforcement and hearing aid technology were visible: developments in the miniaturization, digital techniques (from 1988), evolution in fitting possibilities, in signal processing, the CROS-fittings, open fits, developments of the aesthetics of hearing aids and other aids, cochlear (1988) and other implants, Bluetooth, evolution of hearing aids to hearing solutions, etc. The adaptation of hearing aids and other assistive listening devices is much more than just a technical adjustment.
 This is seen as a part of a comprehensive approach, in relation to the individual and environment-oriented aspects of the person with a hearing loss.